Third Order Lagrangians, Weyl Invariants & Classical Trace Anomaly in Six Dimensions: Appendix B: Dimensional Dependent Constraints For

 If one sets one of the $b_9$ or $b_{10}$ or $b_{11}$ zero, then constraint~(\ref{cnliiiab}) will reduce to constraint~(\ref{cnliiia}).
-As mentioned in the text, in Ref.~\cite{Oliva2010}, they have also derived almost the same relations through a proportional parameter $u$.
+As mentioned in the text, the authors of Ref.~\cite{Oliva2010} have also derived almost the same relations through a proportionality parameter, say $u$.
 Indeed, if we set the $b_{13}=0$ and substitute for their proportional parameter in terms of the other coefficients, namely $u=[6(D-1)^2b_1-(D^2-8D+6)b_2/3+4D(D-2)b_3/3-D(D-2)b_4/2]/(D-1)$, in their relation (B15), it will reduce to constraint~(\ref{cnliiiab}).